Take a break

 - Try this “less-is-more” strategy to bring back your year-end joy and get the most out of your precious time.

-Year-end is supposed to be filled with holiday joy, so why can be it so stressful?
+Year-end is supposed to be filled with holiday joy, so why can it be so stressful?

 Maybe the better question is: How can it not be?